kurtwp/homelab/projects/kubernetes/configs/step5.md

 ## Testing
 Open the dashboard in your browser using the MetalLB external IP or DNS:
 > [!Note]
 >  Make sure you add the closing "/" to the end of dashboard.
-If not access to
+If not, access to
-> Traefik will bw denied.
+> Traefik will be denied.
 ```
 http://192.168.2.20/dashboard/
 ```